bansikah22/tiny-test/CONTRIBUTING.md

 - Test deployment on a Kubernetes cluster
 - Ensure all endpoints work correctly

+**Note**: All PRs are automatically tested via GitHub Actions CI.
+The CI will:
+- Build the Go application
+- Build and test the Docker image
+- Verify image size
+- Test all endpoints
+- Ensure the build completes successfully

+Your PR must pass all CI checks before it can be merged.

 ### Pull Request Process

 1. Ensure your PR has a clear description